Exec. Artistic Director

 Jonathan has played an integral role in preventative education and online safety policy in the UK for many years, including as Head of Education at CEOP and as Chair of the UK Council for Child Internet Safety’s (UKCCIS) Education Group.

-Before being elected to Parliament, Bob was a teacher.
-He now puts on the annual Lowestoft Jazz Weekend in the town where he lives.
+He also put on the annual Lowestoft Jazz Weekend in the town where he lived.

 For seven years Christine Allen was trustee of Jazz Services until April 2014, and Chair of the Jazz Services International Advisory Group.

 James is an artist manager, record producer, educator and impresario integral in the creation of major label jazz artists from the UK – Jason Rebello, Cleveland Watkiss and his brother, Julian.
 He continues to play a key role in guiding the careers of many other British jazz greats, as well as global artists including Nina Simone and Cassandra Wilson.